Copy to OneDrive

 1-1.
 Create School Data CSV v2.1 Format Files

-1-2.
-Microsoft School Data Sync Upload SDS CSV v2.1 Files
+School Data CSV v2.1 Format Files

 Google Classroom Sync is a feature that automatically creates and manages Google Classrooms based on your school’s class data.
 By loading SDS (School Data Sync) files, you can review class information and create or update Classrooms with just one click.
 It also allows you to archive or delete existing Classrooms and export data to CSV for efficient management.